 An object representing another object

-This design patterns is all about Class's objects communication.
+These design patterns are all about Class's objects communication.
 Behavioral patterns are those patterns that are most specifically concerned with communication between objects.

 A way of passing a request between a chain of objects